lvm/chatgpt-flask-react-toyapp/README.md

 # chatgpt-flask-react-toyapp

-This is a really simple toy app using Flask and React to interact with OpenAI.
+This is a really simple toy app using Flask (plus MongoDB) and React to interact with OpenAI.
 This project was created mostly for myself to keep learning React.js but surely will serve as a good "template" for someone else.